RustyStriker/bevy_physimple/README.md

 - Square, Circle, Capsule and custom collision shapes
 - Sensors, Static and normal kinematic bodies
-- Continuous collision
 - Rays

 ## What doesn't work/is currently buggy?

+- Continuous collision is now disabled and awaiting a rewrite
 - Scale doesn't affect the shapes
 - You can push objects through walls, if the wall is too thin the object might tunnel through it
-- Sometimes if a cube is fast enough and under the right conditions, it will tunnel through(can be noticed in the `platformer` example, tho shouldn't affect normal usage)
 - Probably some more stuff, please tell me when something isn't working properly(and isn't written here, or has an issue)

 ## Quickstart